antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/helper.md

 - **Return Connection Details**: Provides both the vector store instance and its connection string to facilitate further operations.

 #### Process Flow
-1. **Connection String Construction**:
-   Constructs a connection string using the provided database credentials.
+1. Constructs a connection string using the provided database credentials.
-2. **Vector Store Initialization**:
-   Logs the initialization process and creates the PGVector instance with the specified embeddings and collection name.
+2. Logs the initialization process and creates the PGVector instance with the specified embeddings and collection name.
-3. **Error Handling**:
-   In case of exceptions, logs the error and returns `None`.
+3. In case of exceptions, logs the error and returns `None`.

 #### Inputs and Outputs
 - **Inputs**: